-Complete Guide to an Online Computer Science Degree
+Complete Guide to Top Online Computer Science Degrees

 Computer scientists are some of the most in-demand professionals in the world today.
 They create and maintain computer programs across various industries, working for top companies like Google and Microsoft to small start-up companies across the country.
-Requiring both creative abilities and technical mastery, an online computer science degree will include coursework in programming, manufacturing, networking, design, and graphics.
-Many computer science positions are available to those with a bachelor's degree, but a graduate degree is a valuable asset for more academically minded students.
+This page provides a comprehensive list of online schools with computer science degrees in addition to the 23 schools offering the best value to students.